-Spirits soar as air and water temperatures fall, marking our crossing of the Antarctic Convergence.
-All eyes are peeled for the first iceberg, the first penguin and the first glimpse of land, the mercurial sea stacks outlying the South Shetland Islands.
+All eyes are peeled for first iceberg, first penguin and first glimpse of land, the mercurial sea stacks outlying the South Shetland Islands.
 If conditions allow, we go ashore this afternoon.

-We explore the Peninsula’s west coast, with time to watch the frenzied activities of penguin parents and chicks as the summer days begin to shorten.
-Watch for imperial cormorant chicks bravely making their first flights from sea cliffs.
-Zodiac cruise amongst icebergs and floes replete with basking Weddell and leopard seals and revel in the unparalleled beauty of vast, Antarctic landscape.
-Besides landing on wildlife-rich offshore islands, we make a continental landing, possibly hiking up for spectacular views.
+We explore the Peninsula’s west coast, with the frenzied activities of penguin parents and chicks as the summer days begin to shorten.
+Cormorant chicks bravely making their first flights from sea cliffs.
+Zodiac cruise amongst ice floes replete with basking Weddell and leopard seals and revel in unparalleled beauty of Antarctica’s landscape.
+We make a continental landing, possibly hiking up for spectacular views.
 As we continue south, ice conditions govern our movements.
-Whether we cross the Circle via the "inner route" or the Bellingshausen Sea, we celebrate in style.
-With luck we reach magnificent Crystal Sound, pass through the Gullet and steam on to Marguerite Bay, where relatively few have gone before.
+Whether we cross the Circle via the 'inner route' or the Bellingshausen Sea, we celebrate in style.
+With luck we reach magnificent Crystal Sound, pass through the Gullet and steam on to Marguerite Bay.
 Orcas, humpbacks and minkes feed in the channels.
-We may visit historical Stonington, Pourquoi Pas and Detaille islands before turning north to warmer climes.
+If ice conditions allow, we may visit historical Stonington, Pourquoi Pas and Detaille islands before turning north to warmer climes.

 We arrive at mountainous King George Island.
-If time and weather permit we explore penguin and seal-rich waters of Fildes Bay and visit the surprising Trinity Church at Bellingshausen Station, before catching our charter flight back to Punta Arenas in Chile.
-On arrival into Punta Arenas we will be transferred to our hotel, where tonight's accommodation is included.
+If time and weather permit we explore penguin and seal-rich waters of Fildes Bay and visit the surprising Trinity Church at Bellingshausen Station, before catching our charter flight back to Punta Arenas in Chile, where we transfer to our overnight accommodation.

-Enjoy breakfast with your fellow expeditioners in the hotel before saying your farewells and continuing with your own arrangements.
+After breakfast bid farewell to fellow expeditioners before continuing on with your own arrangements.